POST STUDY WORK VISA

 - Registration fee of €300 (payment by bank giro or credit card)

 - The TIE is given to Spanish Students for 12 months initially, but it can be renewed for as long as the course duration takes, with an upper limit of 5 years.

 - The length of the Work Permit is subject to your work contract length.
 The initial length of Work Permit provided is 12 months and is renewable as long as the conditions are met.

 - The EU Blue Card is as mentioned previously.

-JOB SCENARIO IN SPAIN
+JOB SCENARIO IN IRELAND